You can use this macro to send e-mails.

 If one of the parameters YMLSKEYF, YMLSSGNF, YMLSASCF or YMLSCRLF is specified, the corresponding option in the user option file is ignored.
 This option is deactivated by specifying the value

-.
+*NONE.
 This is the case, for example, if an X.509 certificate other than the one specified in the option file is used to sign

-e-mails with S/MIME (YMLSSGNF), and for which, in contrast to the X.509 certificate in the option file, no additional X.509 certificates are required (YMLSASCF:*NONE
+e-mails with S/MIME (YMLSSGNF), and for which, in contrast to the X.509 certificate in the option file, no additional X.509 certificates are required (YMLSASCF:*NONE).If the YMLSRCTF parameter is specified, the file specified there is placed above the files specified in recipientCertificatesFile options in the search sequence.

 The current implementation limits the size of the mail parameters to 63 kB.
 This limit is only likely to be reached if the text of the e-mail or data in the attachments is inserted directly in the e-mail’s parameter section.
 If this error occurs, write the e-mail text in a (temporary) file, and specify only the file name in the parameter section.